myood/godot-play-store-review-plugin/README.md

 PlayStore Review Plugin for Godot 3.2.2+

 # ATTENTION
 This plugin is provided as-is, without any warranty, without any support.
 If I have time I'll try to reply to any issues rised.
+I tested it with [this Play Games Services](https://github.com/cgisca/PGSGP) plugin enabled, so I'm not sure how it will work without user signed in to these services.

 ## Functionality